How much does SEO cost in the UK? (2026 guide)

 "How much does SEO cost?" is one of the most googled questions by UK business owners - and one of the hardest to get a straight answer to.
 Most SEO agencies hide their pricing or just say "it depends" and push you towards a sales call.

 We get it.
-You need real numbers to budget properly, not vague hand-waving.
+You need real numbers to budget for - so let's get to it.

 SEO costs at a glance